URJCMakerGroup/TectOH/optional/readme.md

 The optical sensor that has been used is similar to the [AEDS-962x](./linear_optical_sensor/aeds-962x_150lpi.pdf)

-The sensor needs a small circuit to work and to install it requires some soldering skills, especially to take out from a printer.
+The sensor needs a small circuit to work and to install it requires some soldering skills, especially if you to take it out from a printer.

 A 330 Ohm resistor has to be included between 5V and the led emitter of the sensor.
 As shown in the following figure: